 Recreational Alert System

 With the help of more than 900 volunteers each summer, MyRWA works to remove the invasive weed, water chestnut, from the Mystic River and Arlington Reservoir, as well as Oriential bittersweet from waterfront parks.
 We partner with local businesses and community groups to offer fun and rewarding community stewardship events.

 The Herring Monitoring Program records the number of herring passing through the fish ladder at the DCR Mystic Lakes Dam in Medford.
 In 2017, nearly 630,000 herring were estimated to have passed through the Mystic Lakes Dam to spawn!

-Working through the Policy and Clean Water Campaign Committees, as well as in collaboration with partnering organizations, MyRWA addresses the issues and needs of the communities and natural resources of the 22 community watershed.
+Working through the Policy and Outreach Committees, as well as in collaboration with partnering organizations, MyRWA addresses the issues and needs of the communities and natural resources of the 22 community watershed.
 The Policy and Outreach Committees meet monthly to review permits, develop comment letters, plan community outreach events, develop educational handouts, and initiate letter writing campaigns about environmental issues.